-Qualifications: Malcolm has a Bachelor of Science in Pure Mathematics and a Bachelor of

-Commerce in Accounting from Auckland University.
-He is a fellow of the Australian
+Qualifications: Malcolm has a Bachelor of Science in Pure Mathematics and a Bachelor of Commerce in Accounting from Auckland University.
+He is a fellow of the Australian Institute of

-Institute of Directors and a recipient of the Centenary of Federation Medal.
+Directors and a recipient of the Centenary of Federation Medal.

-Experience and expertise: Malcolm has been an independent Non-Executive Director of the Company since the Anacacia Capital Business Advisory Council.
+Malcolm has been an independent Non-Executive Director of the Company since Experience and expertise:

 February 2016 and became Chairman on 31 July 2019.
 Malcolm has also been a director of Big River Group Pty Limited since February 2016.
-Malcolm is a member of
+Malcolm is a member of the Anacacia Capital Business Advisory Council.